Select Language

 1. IEEE PES Task Force on Capacity Value of Wind Power, "Capacity Value of Wind Power," IEEE Transactions on Power Systems, vol. 29, no. 3, pp. 1363-1372, May 2014.

-3. P. Denholm et al., "The Value of Energy Storage for Grid Applications," National Renewable Energy Laboratory (NREL), Technical Report NREL/TP-6A20-58449, 2013.
+5. P. Denholm et al., "The Role of Energy Storage with Renewable Electricity Generation," National Renewable Energy Laboratory (NREL) Technical Report NREL/TP-6A2-47187, 2010.